get10101/itchysats/docs/adr/014-rollover-2.0.md

 Running rollover at exactly these points makes implementations easier because they can assume that well-behaved peer will execute the protocol at these points in time.

-It makes UI design easier because we can clearly state, when the next funding event happens and it does not depend on the maker that we are connected to.
+It makes UI design easier because we can clearly state, when the next funding event happens, and it does not depend on the maker that we are connected to.

 ### 2. Each party should start the protocol with an expectation of the funding rate